sammaione/sammaione.github.io/_projects/2_project.md

 ---
 layout: page
 title: Cignal
-description: An app that neatly compiles US legislation in one place and uses (local) LLM to summarize each article.
+description: An app that neatly compiles US legislation in one place and uses a (local) LLM to summarize each article.
 img: assets/img/cignal.jpg
 importance: 2
 category: creative